sttts/sttts.github.io/_posts/2015-03-04-galera-on-mesos.md

 In this context of performance note the value `0` of `innodb_flush_log_at_trx_commit` in [galera.cnf](https://github.com/sttts/docker-galera-mariadb-10.0/blob/master/conf.d/galera.cnf#L7).
 Because Galera guarantees synchronous query replication, the file system sync is not important anymore because on a hardware crash the other nodes will still have the data.
 Hence, the storage speed is less important than in a classical non-Galera setup.

 Another interesting solution to watch getting developed in the storage arena is Mesos' native persistence data support.
-Twitter itself is actively working on getting MySQL ready with support for this.
+Twitter itself is actively working on getting MySQL ready with support for this, a talk about Mysos is submitted for the MesosCon 2015 in Seattle this summer.
 I am looking forward to see how Galera can make use of this as well.

 Just a moment ago Docker announced the take-over of SocketPlane.
 As storage is as important as network in a dynamic cluster world, let's see what happens in this area with all those projects coming up.
 Exciting times!